First published on 4 Apr 2012. Updated on 7 May 2014.

 Where The popular Cantonese restaurant set on the verdant grounds of Dingxiang Gardens.

-What you get There are three sets to choose from, all offering dim sum dishes and soup plus a milk tea or coffee for each guest.
-The shrimp dumplings are tasty and plump but a bit oversteamed, while the fruit salad comes squiggled with mayonnaise unless you request otherwise.
+What you get Order dim sum dishes such as the shrimp dumplings are tasty and plump but a bit oversteamed, while the fruit salad comes squiggled with mayonnaise unless you request otherwise.
 Long boiled duck soup is good and the black pepper beef ribs are chewy and juicy.

 Shen Yue Xuan 849 Huashan Lu, near Wukang Lu.
 See address details

-How much 128RMB/person plus 10 per cent service charge
+How much 158RMB/person plus 10 per cent service charge

 Where A magnificent and imposing three-story mansion once owned by Shanghai’s most infamous gangster Du Yuesheng.

-What you get A three-tier stand of some of the most exquisite Chinese dainties we’ve tasted, from walnut pastry to steamed red date cake.
+What you get A three-tier stand of eight most exquisite Chinese dainties we’ve tasted, from walnut pastry to steamed red date cake.
 The silken almond custard and luscious mango pudding are truly stellar.
 You also get a choice of tea or coffee.

 Maison de L'Hui 168 Julu Lu, near Chengdu Nan Lu.See address details